Dan503/replaceValues/README.md

 ##Developers

-When publishing, use the [babel-it](https://github.com/IonicaBizau/babel-it) npm plugin to to convert the js files into es5 syntax for better environment support.
+If using any ES6 syntax, use the [babel-it](https://github.com/IonicaBizau/babel-it) npm plugin just before publishing to convert the js files into eES5 syntax for better environment support.